 - You must complete the entire form and electronically file it through Finance’s website.
 The RPIE statement is an annual requirement that must be filed each year.
 Failure to file your RPIE by the deadline could result in a monetary penalty.
 Furthermore, failure to file could also result in denial at a Tax Commission hearing later on.
 We can help.

-- File the RPIE-2018 as soon as possible.
-The City’s system might be overwhelmed as the 2018 tax year’s filing deadline of June 3rd, 2019 approaches.
+- File the RPIE-2019 as soon as possible.
+The City’s system might be overwhelmed as the 2019 tax year’s filing deadline of July 1, 2020 approaches.
 It’s best to avoid this prospect and any resulting confusion by simply filing ahead of the deadline.

 - Call us at (646) 355-8602 if you are uncertain about your own specific requirements or have any questions about the process.
 We will be happy to help you to complete the RPIE properly.
 We will also be happy to discuss any other special circumstances you may have that would require further legal assistance.